 Do you like The Hunger Games series?
 We certainly do.

-Given the popularity of Suzanne Collins’ franchise, you would think that she would invest in having a more professional online presence by hiring a professional development firm like SmashStack.
+Given the popularity of Suzanne Collins’ franchise, you would think that she would invest in having a more professional online presence by hiring a professional development firm.
 Maybe she thinks she has nothing to prove anymore?

 We can only speculate.